tomquirk/linkedin-api/README.md

 ## Documentation

-For a complete reference documentation, see the [DOCS.md](https://github.com/tomquirk/linkedin-api/blob/master/DOCS.md)
+For a complete reference documentation, see the [documentation website](https://linkedin-api.readthedocs.io/).

 ## Overview